oSumAtrIX/dinkleberg/README.md

 Technically you do not depend on a Discord bot token and a Discord user token can be used instead if the code is modified properly to support it.
 It can detect if a user is offline, or really just pretending when the user sets its status to invisible on Discord.

+## End of life

+Discord has finally addressed and fixed this vulnerability 🎉

 ## Preview

 <img src="assets/preview.png" alt="preview image"/>